getethos/ethos-design-system/src/components/Drawer/Drawer.md

 ;<MyApp />
 ```

-By default, drawers will be dimissed when you click outside of them, or hit the Escape key (in addition to any button you might have to manually close the drawer like the `toggleDrawer` we have here).
+By default, drawers will be dimissed when you click outside of them, or hit the Escape key (in addition to any button you might have to manually close the drawer like the `renderCloseButton` we have here).
 However, you can opt-out of this behavior by passing in the prop `lock={true}`.

 ```jsx
 import { Button } from '../index'